Jo Ankier: Media

 Ankier's media career is primarily as an investigative news and sports reporter, anchor and producer for TV channels including: ESPN, Fox Soccer Channel, The Tennis Channel, Chelsea FC, Sky Sports News, Liverpool FC, KDOC-TV, Los Angeles, Chivas USA (Major League Soccer), VICE News, TLN News and Vocative.

 In 2011, Ankier hosted ESPN International's global red carpet show for the prestigious ESPY awards airing across the Europe, Caribbean and Pacific Rim regions.

 In 2012, she anchored ESPN International's flagship show SportsCenter over the London 2012 Olympic Games.
 Her athletics background enabled her to record exclusive interviews with star athletes such as Oscar Pistorius and Allyson Felix.

 In 2013, she was the solo host and reporter for ESPN's PAC-RIM Australia and New Zealand coverage of the final X Games from Los Angeles.
 She went on to lead ESPN International's coverage of the Americas Cup sailing in San Francisco later that year.
-In 2016, Jo covered her second Olympic games for ESPN as a reporter across track and field, soccer and tennis in Rio.
+In 2016, she covered her second Olympic games for ESPN as a reporter across track and field, soccer and tennis in Rio.

-Ankier covered both the London 2012 Olympics as well as Rio2016.
+Ankier covered both the London 2012 Olympics as well as Rio 2016.
 Ankier was the live studio presenter of “Beyond the Game” world sports show filmed out of Istanbul for TRT World during the 2018 Fifa World Cup and has also been a regular contributor to The Tennis Channel out of Los Angeles.